 Your output needs to be in a standard image format that most image viewers can read.
 Suggested formats are: JPEG, TIFF, PNG or PPM.
 Do not use an indexed color format like GIF.
 You can write your own code to write the files or you can use a standard library.
 PPM is very easy to write, but offers no compression.
-JPEG, TIFF, and PNG are supported by many standard libraries. (libTIFF, libPNG, ImageMagik, freeimage, and many others) You are responsible for figuring out how to use these libraries.
+JPEG, TIFF, and PNG are supported by many standard libraries. (libTIFF, libPNG, ImageMagik, and many others) You are responsible for figuring out how to use these libraries.

-- 12. Your images should be at least 640x480 and no more than 2000x2000. - 13.
-There is no reason to be using OpenGL for this assignment. - 14.
-This assignment is purposefully open ended.
+Your images should be at least 640x480 and no more than 2000x2000.

+- 12. This assignment is purposefully open ended.
 I am continually impressed by what Berkeley undergrads can do when given a bit of freedom, so here it is.
-You are encouraged to be creative and enjoy this assignment. - 15.
-Questions should be posted to the discussion group or emailed to cs184.
+You are encouraged to be creative and enjoy this assignment. - 13.
+Questions should be posted to the news group or emailed to cs184.